Simon Collins, HIV i-Base

 This early data is interesting.
-The potency and resistance profile now have a greater demand than ten years ago.
-This would make a coformulation with other drugs that overcome drug resistance would be important both in high-income and low-income countries.
+The potency and resistance profile of this compound would help a larger number of people now than ten years ago.
+Coformulation with other drugs that overcome drug resistance is important for both high- and low-income countries.

 - White KL et al. GS-9131 is a novel NRTI with activity against NRTI-resistant HIV-1.
 CROI 2017, 13-16 February 2017, Seattle.
 Poster abstract 436.

 - Cihlar T et al. GS9148: A Novel Nucleotide Active against HIV-1 Variants with Drug-resistance Mutations in Reverse Transcriptase.
 1 13th Conference on Retroviruses and Opportunistic Infections, 5-8 February 2006, Denver.
 Late breaker oral abstract 45LB.